 Here’s the deal… I’m cheap.
 I’m not into randomly spending money without thinking about it first.
 Investing in my business is a definite must.
 But smart investments take time.

 Not too long ago, I found myself in need of a survey management service.
 I had a few questions that needed answers from my readers and I felt like the best way to get those answers was to conduct a survey.
+I found that I could also get paid for surveys on this website.

 Little did I know that I would be asked to pay for monthly memberships just accomplish what I thought was a simple task.
 Let me tell you what happened.